-Title: The title of the book is "Unani Pharmacopoeia of India" Part-I whenever the abbreviation U.P.I. is used, it may be presumed to stand for the same and supplements there it.
+Title: The title of the book is "The Unani Pharmacopoeia of India" Part-I Vol.-VI wherever the abbreviation U.P.I.Pt-1 Vol VI is used, it may be presumed to stand for the same and supplements there in.

-Name of the drug: The name given on top of each monograph of the drug is the Unani name as metioned in the Unani classics and /or in the National Formulary of Unani Medicine Part-I and will be considered official.
-These names are arranged in English Alphabetical order.
-The Latin name (taxonomical-nomenclature) of each drugs as found in the latest scientific literature has been provided in the monograph in the introductory paragraph.
+Name of the drugs: The name given on top of each monograph of the drug is the Unani name as mentioned in the Unani classics and/or in the National Formulary of Unani Medicine Part-I,II,III,IV& V and will be considered official.
+These names are arranged in English alphabetical order.
+The Latin name (taxonomical nomenclature) of each drugs as found in the latest scientific literature has been provided in the monograph in the introductory paragraph.
 The official name will be the main title of the drug and its scientific name shall also be considered legal.

-Introductory Para: Each monograph begins with an introductory paragraph indicating the part or parts, Scientific name of the drug in Latin with short description about its habit, habitat and method of collection, if any.
+Introductory Para: Each monograph begins with an introductory paragraph indicating the part or parts, scientific name of the drug in Latin with short description about its habit, habitat and method of collection, if any.

-Other names: Other names of the drug appearing in each monograph in Arabic, Persian, English, Hindi, Urdu and other Indian regional languages have been mentioned as found in the classical texts, National Formulary of Unani Medicine Part-I and as procured from experts, scholars of Unani Medicine and officials working in the same field in different states.
+Other names: Other names of the drug appearing in each monograph in Arabic, Persian, English, Hindi, Urdu and other Indian regional languages have been mentioned as found in the classical texts, National Formulary of Unani medicine Part-I,II, III, IV & V and as procured from experts, scholars of Unani Medicine and officials working in the same field in different states.

-Italics: Italics type has been used for scientific name of the drug appearing in the introductory paragraph of each monograph.
+Italics : Italics type has been used for scientific name of the drug appearing in the introductory paragraph of each monograph.

 Weights and Measures: The metric system of weights and measures is employed.

-Weights are given in multiples of fractions of a gram (g) or milligram (mg).

-Fluid measures are given in multiples or fractions of milliliter (ml).
+Weights are given in multiples or fractions of a gramme (g) or milligram (mg.).
+Fluid measures are given in multiples or fractions of milliliter (ml.).

-When the term "drop" is used, the measurement is to be made by means of a tube which delivers in 20 drops, I gram of distilled water at 150C.
+When the term "drop" is used, the measurement is to be made by means of a tube which delivers in 20 drops, 1 gramme of distilled water at 15^0 C.

-Metric measures are required by the Pharamacopoeia to be graduated at 25_0 C and all measurements involved in the analytical operations of the Pharmacopoeia are intended, unless otherwise stated to be made at the temperature.
+Metric measures are required by the Pharmacopoeia to be graduated at 25^{0} C and all measurements involved in the analytical operations of the Pharmacopoeia are intended, unless otherwise stated to be made at that temperature.